Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 Dr. Moeinolmolki uses specialized X-ray imaging to view the esophagus directly.
 An endoscopy may also be used to view the hernia.

-- Upper Endoscopy – A camera scope examination of the esophagus, stomach and duodenum which can visualize large herniated portions directly.
+- Upper Endoscopy—A camera-scope examination of the esophagus, stomach, and duodenum that can visualize large herniated portions directly.

-- Contrast XR Swallow Study – Patients drink chalky barium liquid enabling x-ray delineation of abnormal esophageal anatomy and real-time motility as they stand and lie down.
+- Contrast XR Swallow Study: Patients drink chalky barium liquid, which enables X-ray delineation of abnormal esophageal anatomy and real-time motility as they stand and lie down.

 - CT Scan – Further examines size and positioning of the stomach herniation if earlier tests remain indeterminate.